Table of Contents

 This treatment was developed specifically for nocturnal enuresis.
 In the old method, two metal plates separated by a pad were placed under a child’s bedsheets (the pad and bell method).
 If the child passed urine in his sleep, the pad became moist and its resistance fell, allowing electric contact between the metal plates, which are wired to a battery and a bell or buzzer.

 Nowadays, a small sensor attached to the pajamas can replace the plates and pad.
 The noise of the alarm wakes the child, who must then rise to empty their bladder.
 After this procedure has been repeated on several nights, the child wakes before his bladder empties involuntarily.
 Eventually, he sleeps through the night without being enuretic.

 Eye movements and desensitization reprocessing

 This treatment was developed for post-traumatic stress disorder and consists of three components:

 - Exposure using imagined scenes of traumatic events

 - A cognitive component in which patients attempt to replace negative thoughts associated with the images with positive ones.

 - Saccadic eye movements (side to side eye movements) are induced by making the patient follow the psychiatrist’s finger.
 It is claimed that this unusual component assists in the ‘processing’ of the cognition associated with the traumatic events.

 Dialectic behavioral therapy

-This method was developed as a treatment for patients who repeatedly harmed themselves and who had borderline personality disorder.
+This method was developed as a treatment for patients who repeatedly harmed themselves and who had a borderline personality disorder.